 Going to see a Broadway Show?
 Here’s what to know:

-The most important thing to know is they WILL start on time.
+Now that you’ve got your Broadway tickets, the most important thing to know is they WILL start on time.
 So, if you can get there at least a half hour in advance, there’s a good chance that you’ll be able to grab a drink and munchies for the show.
 Next, it’s going to be packed near the venue, as it’s pretty much tourist nation.
 If you’re making dinner plans, try another neighborhood, unless you’re interested in repeat titles like Red Lobster or Yard House.
 If you do opt to grab a cocktail somewhere pre or post show, Magic Hour is one of New York’s cutest roof tops.
 For the holidays, they feature “Pink Christmas” and deck it out completely in, you guessed it: PINK.
 Per usual, make reservations.
 But if you do just want to go to the bar, walk ups are available.
 Another must Visit, no matter where you stay: La Grande Boucherie, because of it’s spacious seating, reservations are usually accessible, the ambiance is very upscale and the food is delicious.

 Where is Fashion Week?

 Answer: Tribecca is where a majority of shows are held.
 If you’re attending for Fashion week festivities, stay down town, not uptown and expect tons of traffic if you’re going anywhere by car.

 Where should I stay for a work trip?